bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_DS18B20/README.md

 DS18B20 data is connected to pin G8 on m5stack AtomS3-lite

+Can be used for

+- Engine temperature
+- Exhaust temperature
+- Fridge temperature
+- Engine coolant temperature
+- etc

 Generates NMEA 0183 XDR and TXT sentences on USB serial with 4800 baud rate

 ````